-Whether you know this as the 1981 Salad from Chef Art Smith’s Homecomin’ or the 1905 Salad from The Columbia, I just know it as the Best Salad Ever!
-With lettuce, ham, cheese, tomatoes, artichokes, it’s the bold, tangy dressing that’s the real star.
+Whether you know this as the 1981 Salad from Chef Art Smith’s Homecomin’ or as the 1905 Salad from The Columbia, this is the best salad ever.
+With lettuce, ham, cheese, artichokes, olives, it’s the dressing that’s the real star!
+There’s tons of great bold flavor in this recipe!

-The dressing is the real star here.
+The dressing is the real star here!
 For me (and for the Columbia) Lea and Perrin’s Worcestershire sauce is a must.
-In fact, The Columbia claims the title of being Lea and Perrin’s largest customer.
+In fact, the Columbia claims the title of being Lea and Perrin’s largest customer.
 This dressing gets better as it rests to allow the flavors to meld, so feel free to make it a day or so in advance.

-The ham and cheese both call for them to be julienned or cut into matchstick sizes.
+About the ham and cheese cut… The ham and cheese both call for them to be julienned or cut into matchstick sizes.
 I think it’s a great way to add some textural difference to the salad, but they will taste just the same however you decide to cut them.

 Recipe Card